KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 </figure>
 -->

-It is not necessary to show all the pages of the wizard that are needed to create a storage account in Azure.
+It is not necessary to show all the pages of the wizard that are needed to create a Storage Account in Azure.
 The two screenshots below summarize which options and settings work overall here.

 [![StaledAutomation_18](/MyPics/2023-08-22-StaledAutomation_18.jpg)](/MyPics/2023-08-22-StaledAutomation_18.jpg){:target="_blank"}
-Summary of all values before creating the storage account (page 1) {:.figcaption}
+Summary of all values before creating the Storage Account (page 1) {:.figcaption}

 [![StaledAutomation_19](/MyPics/2023-08-22-StaledAutomation_19.jpg)](/MyPics/2023-08-22-StaledAutomation_19.jpg){:target="_blank"}
-Summary of all values before creating the storage account (page 2) {:.figcaption}
+Summary of all values before creating the Storage Account (page 2) {:.figcaption}

 After creating the account, the overview page looks like this: